sudo-owen/chomp/drool/docs/patch_1.md

 Sofabbi
 Not enough moves to take advantage of Carrot Harvest, increasing both power and stamina of unexpected carrot to counter
-- Unexpected Carrot power 80 -> 120, stamina 2 -> 5 [x]
+- Unexpected Carrot power 80 -> 120, stamina 2 -> 4 [x]

 Pengym
-- NEW Ability: At end of round, if opponent has Frostbite, gain 10% speed and attack.
+- NEW Ability: At end of round, if opponent has Frostbite, gain 20% speed.
-- NEW Move:
+- NEW Move: Icy Tracks: If opponent swaps in or swaps out, they get Frostbite

 Embursa
 - reduce Q5 stamina cost to be 2, encourage using it more often [x]
+- Change ability from Split The Pot to something different

 Volthare:
 Storm on switch in is a little too strong given the lack of other speed tiers / priority moves.
 - Fix dual shock to correctly inflict Zap on self at end of turn
-- NEW Ability: Preemptive Shock: On switch in (after the first one), deals a small amount of damage to the opposing mon.
+- NEW Ability: Preempt: On switch in (after the first one), deals a small amount of damage to the opposing mon.
 CONSIDER: renaming Storm to be something that implies it isn't global (both teams can have an instance active)
-- NEW Move: Synthesize Storm, sets Storm on the battlefield.
-Storm lasts 5 turns, boosts Speed and decreases Def and ZDef.
+- NEW Move: Overclock, sets Overclock on the battlefield.
+Overclock lasts 5 turns, boosts Speed and decreases Def and ZDef.
-- NEW Move: Aftershock: deals damage for 3 turns, 2 stamina.
-Power is boosted by Storm.
-Subsequent moves only refresh the duration and do not stack.
+- NEW Move: tbd
 - Rename Move: Megavoltage: Clears Storm and deals massive damage, otherwise accuracy is 50%

 Aurox: NEW MON
 Type: Metal
-Aurox is designed to be a tanky.
+Aurox is designed to be tanky.
 Limited offensive options, but a strong defensive option, hard countering most status effects.
-- Ability: Long and Strong
+Ability: Long and Strong
-After taking damage, depending on amount of damage taken, Aurox gains % Attack boost.
-(0.25% attack boost for each % in health lost)
+After taking damage, gain 5% attack boost.
-- Moves:
+Moves:
-- Volatile Punch: 3 stamina, 50 power, 15% chance of Burn, 15% chance of Frostbite for self and opponent
+- Volatile Punch: 3 stamina, 50 power, 15% chance of Burn, 15% chance of Frostbite for self and opponent, deals 10% max hp to self.
 - Gilded Recovery: 2 stamina.
 Select a mon and heal it of any status conditions.
 If successful, Aurox also heals 50% of max HP and the healed mon gets +1 stamina.
 - Iron Wall: 2 stamina, Until the end of next turn, when Aurox takes damage, heal 50% of it.
-- Bull Rush: 3 stamina, 80 power, deals damage
+- Bull Rush: 3 stamina, 80 power, deals 10% max hp damage to self.

+Xmon: NEW MON
+Type: Cosmic
+Xmon is designed to be utility mon.
+Spams negative status but with little kill potential.
+Ability: Dreamcatcher, on Rest, heals all team by 1/16 max HP.
+Moves:
+- Drain: 3 stamina 50 power, 30% chance to steal 1 stamina
+- Forced Slumber: 3 stamina, both mons fall asleep.
+- Dreamcatcher: At the end of every turn, Xmon spends 1 stamina to deal damage to the opponent.
+If the opponent is asleep, deals double damage.
+Can stack.
+Clears when Xmon switches out.
+If not enough stamina, Xmon goes to sleep.
+- immunity move?